tkgregory/gradle-project-order-plugin/README.md

 A plugin to control ordering of task execution between projects.

-##What problem does this plugin solve?
+## What problem does this plugin solve?

-Normally in Gradle you control task execution order by setting a `mustRunAfter` or `dependsOn` relationship.
+Normally in Gradle you **control task execution order** by setting a `mustRunAfter` relationship.

 You can do this between tasks in the same project: